MateuszGajo/webserver/README.md

 * EDH-DSS-DES-CBC3-SHA
 * EDH-RSA-DES-CBC3-SHA
 * DHE-RSA-AES256-SHA
+* DHE-RSA-AES256-SHA
 * DHE-RSA-AES128-SHA256
 * DHE-RSA-AES256-SHA256
 * DH-RSA-AES256-SHA256
+* DH-DSS-AES256-SHA256
+* DHE-DSS-AES256-SHA256
+* DHE-DSS-AES256-SHA

 ## Supported features
 * session resumption

 # Certificates

-## RSA/DH cert
+## DH embeded certs

-There are some ciphers that uses RSA cert with DH params embeded in it, Kx=DH/RSA Au=DH.
+There are some ciphers that uses RSA/DSS etc with DH params embeded in it, eg Kx=DH/RSA, Kx=DH/DSS Au=DH.
 There are not many resources on that, u can follow instruction below to create this cert.
 It uses -force_pubkey flag which was added in openssl 1.0.2.

+## RSA/DH cert

 ### Step 1: Create CA
 openssl genrsa -out CAkey.pem 2048